petergoldstein/dalli/README.md

 **failover**: Boolean, if true Dalli will failover to another server if the main server for a key is down.

+**redundant**: Boolean, if true Dalli will perform SET command on all available servers.
+Default is false.

 **compress**: Boolean, if true Dalli will gzip-compress values larger than 1K.

 **socket_timeout**: Timeout for all socket operations (connect, read, write).
 Default is 0.5.